tom-dell/Plex-Meta-Manager-Configs/README.md

 > limit: 20

 All this does, is limit the number of movies we will pull from the list.

+## A Nicolas Cage collestion using the Plex builder

 Let's move onto how to use the builders documentation, let's open the [Plex builder documentation](https://metamanager.wiki/en/latest/metadata/builders/plex.html), and make a collection for all movies in your library that have the glorious Nicolas Cage in them.